 The ORSA process considers Calpe's solvency assessment against its risk profile, business objectives and capital management strategy in comparison to its regulatory solvency requirement in order to determine whether it has adequate capital to meet its business plan.
 The ORSA also considers the impact on Calpe should it be subject to significant losses arising from both insurance and non-insurance events.
-Against such extreme events, the ORSA considers what actions Calpe management would undertake to mitigate the impact of such events.
+The ORSA considers what actions Calpe management would undertake to mitigate the impact of these extreme events.

-Calpe produces an ORSA report on at least an annual basis.
-The ORSA is a key management tool and is linked to Calpe's business planning and strategy, the risks Calpe is exposed to and the capital required to mitigate such risks.
+Calpe produces an ORSA report at least annually.
+The ORSA is a key management tool and is linked to Calpe's business planning and strategy, the risks Calpe is exposed to and the associated capital required to meet its solvency requirements and business objectives.